Should You Get a Data Analyst Job?

 - Some understanding of databases.
 Numbers are not homeless - they’ll live in a database.
 In your data analyst job, you’ll need to know how to gather, store, manipulate, retrieve and store information from relational databases, using SQL or other coding languages.

 - Data visualization.
 A picture says a thousand words, even in data analysis!
 To get a data analyst job, you’ll need to know how to best display your findings in a way that makes intuitive sense.
 Even something as basic as choosing between a pie chart or a bar chart is vital to develop as a data analyst.
 How you present your data analysis to your managers is everything.

 If you don’t have these skills at this point, it’s not a deal-breaker - you can easily polish up your math and coding skills with online courses or tutorials.
 As long as you can demonstrate initiative and interest, your formal qualifications take a secondary role in getting you a data analyst job.

 You can prove this background with a diploma, online certificates, or coding bootcamp.
 Many languages such as R and Python have tons of free resources online and in books to help you learn the basics.
 Even a previous non-analyst job where you took on the initiative to run a data analysis project can be helpful to show you have the right background for a data analyst job.

 That’s all you need to get your foot in the door for an interview, at which point you should start focusing on what sort of questions might be asked at a data analyst job interview.
-For example, you might see these common SQL questions asked if you’ve got a data analyst job interview at Facebook.
+For example, you might see these common data analyst interview questions asked if you’ve got a data analyst job interview at Facebook.